losandes/heinz-95729-project/api/README.md

 The orders inherit the products and the orders folder contains:

 - Index module: re-export the product subsets.
-- Three modules: product, controller, repository, and  <span style='color:blue'>ordersRepo test</span>.
+- Four modules: product, controller, repository, and  <span style='color:blue'>ordersRepo test</span>.
 - Actions: serve as the intermedia for the controller and repository.
   - addOrder
   - findOrders
   - orderDownload
   - sendEMail
-- email-templates folder for pdf downloading
+- email-templates folder for pdf downloading through email